run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 ## (Mandatory) Kubernetes Configuration

 As described in [authentication overview](authentication-overview.md), you must direct the Kubernetes API server to authenticate via Run:ai.
 This requires adding flags to the Kubernetes API Server.
+The flags show in the Run:ai user interface under `Settings` | `General` | `server configuration`.

 Modifying the API Server configuration differs between Kubernetes distributions:

 === "Native Kubernetes"
     * Locate the Kubernetes API Server configuration file.
 The file's location may differ between different Kubernetes distributions.
 The location for vanilla Kubernetes is `/etc/kubernetes/manifests/kube-apiserver.yaml`
-    * Edit the document, under the `command` tag, add the __server__ configuration text from `General | Settings | Researcher Authentication` described above.
+    * Edit the document, under the `command` tag, add the __server__ configuration text from `General | Settings | Researcher Authentication`.
     * Verify that the `kube-apiserver-<master-node-name>` pod in the `kube-system` namespace has been restarted and that changes have been incorporated.
 Run the below and verify that the _oidc_ flags you have added:

     ```